moldiscovery/migra/README.md

 # Migra

-Bash script to migrate repositories from BitBucket to GitHub.
+Python script to migrate git repositories to GitHub.

 ## Requirements